awsdocs/aws-kms-developer-guide/doc_source/logging-using-cloudtrail.md

 You can disable this exclusion at any time by changing the console setting or the event selectors for a trail\.
 The trail will then start recording AWS KMS events\.
 However, it cannot recover AWS KMS events that occurred while the exclusion was effective\.

-When you exclude KMS events by using the console or API, the resulting CloudTrail `PutEventSelectors` API operation is also logged in your CloudTrail Logs\.
-If KMS events don't appear in your CloudTrail Logs, look for a `PutEventSelectors` event with the `ExcludeManagementEventSources` attribute set to `kms.amazonaws.com`\.
+When you exclude AWS KMS events by using the console or API, the resulting CloudTrail `PutEventSelectors` API operation is also logged in your CloudTrail Logs\.
+If AWS KMS events don't appear in your CloudTrail Logs, look for a `PutEventSelectors` event with the `ExcludeManagementEventSources` attribute set to `kms.amazonaws.com`\.